 A unit investment trust (UIT) consists of Investment Company securities that invest in a fixed portfolio of securities, including corporate, municipal, government bonds, mortgage-backed securities, common or preferred stock, or other Investment Company shares.
-UITs charge an annual fee that is deducted from either the value of the portfolio or the distributions from the portfolio, and pay an initial sales commission to the sales representative.
+UITs charge an annual fee that is deducted from either the value of the portfolio or the distributions from the portfolio and pay an initial sales commission to the sales representative.
 The sales charge, annual expenses and fees are detailed in the product’s prospectus.
-There may be additional volume concessions offered to Broker-Dealer, paid monthly based on previous 12-month sales, described in the prospectus.
+In certain instances, additional volume concessions are offered to Broker-Dealer, paid monthly based on previous 12-month sales, as described in the prospectus.
 Broker-Dealer has volume concession agreements with: AAM, Guggenheim, Invesco and First Trust.

 Direct Participation Programs and Alternative Investment Products